tianhongbo/controller/README.md

 - install Android 2.3.3(API 10)

 ## 2. Install GO
+In the EC2, AWS has already installed go, so nothing to do here.

+$ go version

+go version go1.6.2 linux/amd64

 ## 3. Install adb
 even though it has been installed together with Android SDK/Studio